MID

 Notes 🔗

-Remember that the MID function is case-sensitive and considers the space as a character.
-So, when specifying the start position, ensure you account for spaces if present in the text.
-Furthermore, the extracted substring's length will be adjusted based on the available characters in the text string starting from the specified start position.
+The MID function is case-sensitive and treats spaces as characters.
+When entering the start position, make sure to include spaces if they are in the text.
+The length of the extracted substring will depend on the available characters in the text string from the specified start position.

 Questions 🔗